ornl-training/ornl-training.github.io/index.md

 layout: default
 ---

-This is the website for ORNL's programming and data analysis courses for scientists.
+This is the website for ORNL's programming and data analytics courses for scientists.

 Currently the following courses are available: